felipevalerio/Notes/README.md

 # Notes
-I'm just learning about audio, DSP and data over sound This is just my first attempt to apply what I'm studying
+I'm just learning about audio, DSP and data over sound.
+This is just my first attempt to apply what I'm studying